FP&A Salary Guide 2025: Roles, Career Path, and Pay Progression

-This article will review the average education, experience, and salary you can expect at each of the four common FP&A career levels.
+This article will review the average education, experience, and salary you can expect at each of the five common FP&A career levels.

-Before we dive into these details, let’s quickly review what a typical FPA career would entail.
+First, let’s quickly review what a typical FPA career entails.

 FP&A Overview